Care & Service

-At Christ Church we define Deacons as a group of men and women who exist to serve the building of our church community through meeting needs.
+At Christ Church we use our Deacons as a group of men and women who exist to serve the building of our church community through meeting needs.
 We practice Christ’s command to love our neighbor as ourselves.
 If you would like to inform our Deacons of a need, or have a need in which they may serve you, please contact the following people:

 These are small gatherings (8 or less) of support and prayer built around the challenges of those facing deep needs, including difficult relationships, job issues, aging, working through our pasts, and many other daunting life-stages.
 These groups meet regularly for approximately 6-months.